norgrai/wayuunaiki/dataset/readme.md

 We manually annotate the morph categories prefix, stem, and suffix of 26 words in Wayúunaiki and 91 in Spanish for the Morfessor Flatcat approach.
 To perform Prefix-Root-Postfix-Encoding, we created two heuristics that contain the common suffixes, prefixes and endings for the Wayúu and Spanish languages.

+We provide the POS tag annotated data for the BPE data under ling-factors, fullfilling the standards of [Marian](https://marian-nmt.github.io/docs/api/factors), as well as the factored vocabulary.